ajh123/blog/_posts/2023-12-16-configuring-nextcloud-to-use-freeipa.md

 1. On the "Users" page click the "Add" button.

-2. Set the "User login" to something explanatory, for example: `Next Cloudsystemuser`.
+2. Set the "User login" to something explanatory, for example: `NextCloudsystemuser`.

 3. The "First Name" and "Last Name" can be set to whatever you want, for example `Next Cloud`.